Beyond Better Codes

 No Nerd Knobs

 Other storage systems make administrators choose between the efficiency of wide stripes, the lower write latency of replication, or narrow stripes.
-The large write buffer in a VAST system decouples write latency from the backend data layout, since the system ACKs from the 3D XPoint, and accumulates data there, back end stripe width doesn’t effect write latency.
+The large write buffer in a VAST system decouples write latency from the backend data layout, since the system ACKs from the Storage Class Memory, and accumulates data there, back end stripe width doesn’t effect write latency.

 VAST systems determine stripe width automatically based on the number of SSDs in the cluster, the relative wear of those SSDs, and other more esoteric inputs freeing storage administrators from choosing the right striping and protection level for each workload.
 Our coding is also dynamic, so when one of 608 SSDs in a system that’s using 600D+8P encoding fails, we can rebuild onto 599D+8P stripes.